A Jointly Optimal Design of Control and Scheduling in Networked Systems under Denial-of-Service Attacks: Co-design of control and scheduling

 \subsection{Design of the partially observable stochastic game}

-Consider that the legitimate controller aims at optimizing the control performance by using the information in $\mathcal{I}_k^c$ to adjust the input $u_k$ and scheduling the transmission command $\nu_k$.
-In particular, we evaluate the control performance via a discounted linear combination of a quadratic term of the state $x_k$ and the input $u_k$, as well as the controller's transmission cost and the negative of the adversary's attacking cost:
+Consider that the legitimate controller aims at optimizing the control performance by using the information in $\mathcal{I}_{k-1}^c$ to determine the transmission command $\nu_k$ and adjust the input $u_k$.
+In particular, the controller intends to minimize a linear combination of a quadratic term of the state $x_k$ and the input $u_k$, as well as the controller's transmission cost and the negative of the adversary's attacking cost:

-Here $\eta\in(0,1)$ denotes the discount factor, $c_s$ denotes the cost of transmission and $c_a$ denotes the cost of launching a jamming attack.

-Contrarily, the adversary intends to maximize $J$ by smartly scheduling the attack $a_k$ according to its observations $\mathcal{I}_k^a$.
+Here $c_s$ denotes the cost of transmission generated by the controller and the sensor. $c_a$ denotes the cost of launching a jamming attack. $W$ and $U$ are positive definite matrices.
+Conversely, the adversary intends to maximize $J$ by smartly scheduling the attack $a_k$ according to its observations $\mathcal{I}_{k-1}^a$.